Bwilliamson55/meili-manager/README.md

 ## Features

-_No more manual API calls to change settings_
+_No more manual API calls to change settings!_

+- Instances
+  - Multiple instances can be saved for quick switching between environments
 - Indexes
   - List, Create, Edit, Delete
   - Statistics and status